directus/directus/docs/guides/real-time/getting-started/graphql.md

+---
+contributors: Esther Agbaje
+description: "Learn how to get started with Directus' GraphQL interface."
+---

 # Getting Started With GraphQL Subscriptions

 You can connect to a Directus project and get updates on data held in a collection in real-time.